 There is quite consistent evidence from epidemiological cohort studies that adherence to a Mediterranean diet (with a high proportionate intake of cereals, fruits, fish and vegetables) may lower the risk of cognitive decline and dementia.

 This statement should come as no surprise, especially considering that Health Canada identifies the usual metabolic suspects ( high blood pressure, sugar & cholesterol) as key physiologic risk factors for Alzheimer’s and dementia.

 We know that the Mediterranean diet has great potential to help remedy those issues.

 And we have to be honest in saying that prevention is obviously of paramount importance, especially considering this dire statement from a Alzheimer’s and Dementia journal paper:

 Current treatments for AD and other dementias are sorely limited, falling short of preventing or significantly slowing disease progression.

 That brings me to what has become known as the MIND diet, which is essentially a hybrid version of the Mediterranean and DASH diet approaches and has been shown to potentially be the most effective dietary pattern currently available to reduce risk of Alzheimer’s Disease and dementia.

 It stands for Mediterranean-DASH Intervention for Neurodegenerative Delay and my colleague and friend Julie Andrews has created a wonderful resource, the Brain Health Cookbook, which will guide you through a discussion of the finer points of the MIND diet and help you bring it to life with practical and delicious recipes.

-Julie, who is both a chef and dietitian, was the co-author of my first book, and I can personally vouch for the quality and scientific integrity of her work.
+Julie, who is both a chef and dietitian, is also the co-author of my (our) first book, and I can personally vouch for the quality and scientific integrity of her work.